adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/get-started/getting-started-using-csharp-with-bing-ads-services.md

     }
     ```

-    If this step succeeded, your application has permissions to manage the user's [!INCLUDE[brand](../../concepts/includes/brand.md)] accounts.
-To call [!INCLUDE[brand](../../concepts/includes/brand.md)] services, you should initialize either *ServiceClient&lt;TService&gt;*, *BulkServiceManager*, or *ReportingServiceManager* with *AuthorizationData* that contains your *OAuthWebAuthCodeGrant* instance.
+    If this step succeeded, your application has permissions to manage the user's [!INCLUDE[brand](../../concepts/guides/includes/brand.md)] accounts.
+To call [!INCLUDE[brand](../../concepts/guides/includes/brand.md)] services, you should initialize either *ServiceClient&lt;TService&gt;*, *BulkServiceManager*, or *ReportingServiceManager* with *AuthorizationData* that contains your *OAuthWebAuthCodeGrant* instance.

     For more information, see [Using AuthorizationData](#authorizationdata), [Using ServiceClient&lt;TService&gt;](#serviceclient), [Using BulkServiceManager](#bulkservicemanager), and [Using ReportingServiceManager](#reportingservicemanager).

-4. When calling [!INCLUDE[brand](../../concepts/includes/brand.md)] services with *ServiceClient&lt;TService&gt;*, *BulkServiceManager*, or *ReportingServiceManager*, each instance will refresh your access token automatically if they detect the AuthenticationTokenExpired (109) error code.
+4. When calling [!INCLUDE[brand](../../concepts/guides/includes/brand.md)] services with *ServiceClient&lt;TService&gt;*, *BulkServiceManager*, or *ReportingServiceManager*, each instance will refresh your access token automatically if they detect the AuthenticationTokenExpired (109) error code.
 It is important to save the most recent refresh token whenever new OAuth tokens are received.
 You will want to subscribe to the *NewOAuthTokensReceived* event handler.

-    ```c#
+    ```csharp
     oAuthWebAuthCodeGrant.NewOAuthTokensReceived +=
         (sender, args) => SaveRefreshToken(args.NewRefreshToken);
     ```

     You can also get the *AccessToken*, *RefreshToken*, and *ExpiresIn* values from the *OAuthTokens* property of your *OAuthWebAuthCodeGrant* instance by calling *RequestAccessAndRefreshTokensAsync*.

-    ```c#
+    ```csharp
     if (GetRefreshToken(out refreshToken))
     {
         oAuthWebAuthCodeGrant.RequestAccessAndRefreshTokensAsync(refreshToken);